Review: Lenovo Smart Display gives Google Assistant a better home, but there’s room for improvement

 Perhaps the most frustrating part of using a Smart Display is that if you fail to respond within about 10 seconds when, for example, asking to see listings of local bakeries, what you’re doing will disappear and the only way to get it back is to ask the same question again.

-There’s no way to change time settings or turn this timeout feature off, a Lenovo spokesperson told VentureBeat, but it does not impact video playback, Duo calling, and step-by-step cooking instructions.
+There’s no way to change time settings or turn this timeout feature off, a Lenovo spokesperson told VentureBeat, but it does not impact video playback, Duo calling, or step-by-step cooking instructions.

-The Google Assistant experience on the Lenovo Smart Display would benefit from the My Activity feature for tracking your history with the AI assistant or some other way to recall recent interactions.
+The Google Assistant experience on the Lenovo Smart Display would benefit from the My Activity feature for tracking your history with the AI assistant, or some other way to recall recent interactions.

 Two key missing features:

 - Lens, Google Assistant’s computer vision service, is not available on the Smart Display.
-Lens is helpful today when on a mobile device but if made available in Smart Display for things like the recently introduced Style Match, could be a competitor with Amazon’s Echo Look fashion assistant.
+Lens is helpful today when on a mobile device but if made available in Smart Display for things like the recently introduced Style Match could be a competitor with Amazon’s Echo Look fashion assistant.
 A Google spokesperson declined to comment on when Lens may be extended to smart displays.

 - Surprisingly, the Lenovo Smart Display is unable to take pictures or record video.
 Pixel smartphones can respond to “OK Google, take a selfie,” but Google Assistant on the Smart Display can’t take a selfie or any other kind of photo.
-I don’t really need this device to record my every move, but when you consider home robots like Jibo (even this General Electric home range can record photos and videos of your cooking) and reported Amazon plans to introduce a home robot, the inability to take pictures seems like a strange oversight.
+I don’t really need this device to record my every move, but when you consider home range robots like General Electric’s Jibo can record photos and videos of your cooking, the inability to take pictures seems like a strange oversight.

 One thing I do enjoy about Smart Display is the visual group of tiles indicating what Google Assistant can do.
 As simple as this may seem, it’s important, since one of the biggest issues people encounter with AI assistants is not knowing the broad range of things the assistant is able to do.